A Visit to Cilpajodi, Odisha

 Hold the Hand of a Child in Need

 Unique Community Parnerships

-The Cilpajodi and Dholdholi Child and Mother Care Centres were started by Godfrey Rajkumar, a Bethania employee who was a traveling pastor in his younger life.
-Serving the remote villages in Odisha, Godfrey brought the love of Christ to Cilpajodi and Dholdholi and wanted to establish centres to help local families.
+The Cilpajodi and Dholdholi Child and Mother Care Centres were started by Godfrey Rajkumar, a Bethania Kids employee who was a traveling pastor in his younger life.
+Serving the remote villages in Odisha, Godfrey brought the love of Christ to Cilpajodi and Dholdholi and wanted to establish centers to help local families.
 A unique aspect of the Bethania Kids ministry in Odisha is its acceptance in the long-established and tight-knit tribal communities, where changes are met with resistance.
 Improved attitudes and ways of living can only be achieved through the building of relationships and trust.
-Daily visits by staff to the houses of the children in our care centres are effecting positive changes in family life and conduct.
+Daily visits by staff to the houses of the children in our care centers are effecting positive changes in family life and conduct.
 Parents are following the examples of their children by bathing regularly, wearing clean clothes and caring for themselves.
-The mothers who attend the centre are now sharing their sorrows as well as their joys with the staff, demonstrating the bond of trust that has been established.
+The mothers who attend the center are now sharing their sorrows as well as their joys with the staff, demonstrating the bond of trust that has been established.

 A Day at the Cilpajodi Children and Mother Care Centre

 It is early in the morning when the 50 children start arriving at the Child and Mother Care Centre.
 They wash up after the long walks from their homes before morning devotions begin at 7:30 am, followed by an hour of study time.
 They are fed breakfast before they depart for school, now on bicycles.
 The children return from school to the Child and Mother Care Centre at 4 pm.
 After playing for half an hour, they get help with their homework, are fed and pray before heading back home.
 Three teachers, a cook and a helper care for these children with love, witnessing God’s love in action.